Skip to main content

 Delimitation

-To civil companies with legal personality and commercial purpose that, prior to January 1, 2016, applied the income allocation regime of Personal Income Tax and that, as of that date, complied requirements to acquire the status of Corporation Tax taxpayers were offered the possibility of validly adopting in the first six months of fiscal year 2016 a dissolution agreement with liquidation and carrying out after the agreement, within the period of six months following its adoption, all acts or legal transactions necessary for the extinction of civil society.
+Civil companies with legal personality and commercial purpose that, prior to 1 January 2016, applied the income attribution regime of IRPF and that, as of that date, met the requirements to acquire the status of taxpayers of Corporate Tax were offered the possibility of validly adopting a dissolution with liquidation agreement in the first six months of fiscal year 2016 and carrying out, after the agreement, within the period of six months following its adoption, all the legal acts or transactions necessary for the extinction of the civil company.

-For the partners of the civil society that opted for its dissolution and liquidation, it was established that there was a capital gain when they received credits, money or a sign that represents it, while for the remaining elements of assets that were awarded, taxation was deferred at the time. in which they were transmitted, the profit being then determined.
+For the partners of the civil society that opted for its dissolution and liquidation, it was established that there was a capital gain when they received credits, money or a symbol that represents it, while for the remaining assets that were awarded to them, taxation was deferred until the time they were transferred, then the gain was determined.

 The rules for the valuation of assets and the taxation applicable to the partner based on the result obtained are as follows.